jet26cheng/Project-1-Memory-Game-/README.md

 You want to click on one card and then after click on another card.

-If the cards match together they will stay on the field and you can flip another seet of cards.
+If the cards match together they will stay on the field and you can flip another set of cards.

 You win once all the cards on the field are flipped over!